Ah, the guest book. The final gatekeeper your guests must sign before gaining entry to a lovely evening of food, dance, and great company!

 Guest books are a great keepsake from one of the happiest days of your life.
-You’ll have something tangible to bring you right back to that wonderful day.
+You’ll have fun memories that bring you right back to that wonderful day.
 Flipping through the pages and running your fingers alongside the signatures can really make you feel connected to all those friends and family that came to support and party with you and your spouse.

 But maybe you want something non-traditional.

-If you and your partner are music lovers consider these five cool alternatives to the normal guest book you could incorporate into your wedding.
+If you and your partner are music lovers consider these six unique and exciting alternatives to the normal guest book you could incorporate into your wedding.
+They will inject fun into the process for your guests and make the product even more special for you in the process.
+We saved the best option for last!

 Signing a vinyl record